British Rail Class 222: Details

 All are equipped with a Cummins QSK19 diesel engine of 559 kW at 1,800 rpm.
 This powers a generator, which supplies current to motors driving two axles per coach.
 Approximately 1350 mi can be travelled between each refuelling.

 Class 222 have rheostatic braking using the motors in reverse to generate electricity which is dissipated as heat through resistors situated on the roof of each coach; this saves on brake pad wear.

-In common with the Class 220s, B5000 lightweight bogies are used - these are easily recognisable since the entire outer surface of the wheel is visible, with inboard axle bearings.
+In common with the Class 220, B5000 lightweight bogies are used - these are easily recognisable since the entire outer surface of the wheel is visible, with inboard axle bearings.

-The Class 222 are fitted with Dellner couplers, as on Class 220 Voyager and Class 221 Super Voyager trains, though these units cannot work together in service because the Class 222 electrical connections are incompatible with the Class 220 and Class 221 trains.
+The Class 222 is fitted with Dellner couplers, as on Class 220 Voyager and Class 221 Super Voyager trains, though these units cannot work together in service because the Class 222 electrical connections are incompatible with the Class 220 and Class 221 trains.

-All Class 222 units are maintained at the dedicated Derby Etches Park depot, just south of Derby railway station.

-Formation

-Class 222 units are currently running in the following formations:

-East Midlands Railway: seven cars with 236 standard seats and 106 first-class seats.